NavyaShiva/Twitter-Analysis-of-Covid19-over-time/README.md

 * The data set contains data for Jan 1, 2020- March 31, 2020.
 Collected more than million tweets.
 * The data contains null values in the demographics.

 ## DATA PRE-PROCESSING
 * Built a Naive-Bayes classifier by manually labeling the data into organization or individual.
 The model predicted with an accuracy of 80%.

+  DATA CLEANING:
+* Tokenizing, removal of stop words, removal of links, stemming was done for all the tweets data
+* To remove unnecesaary words, only few POS tags are needed, I researched and included only 'NN', 'JJ', 'VB', 'RB', 'NNP', 'NNPS'
+* Removed the retweets by dropping the duplicates.
   - Manually labeled the users into organization and individual by searching the twitter handle, as well as by following the below rules
   - Tweets which has pronouns like I, me, you, etcetra are classified as individual
   - Tweets with usernames containing health, WHO, CDC were classified as Organization